 OpenCounter builds tools to help cities support local economic development.
-We offer two products: ZoningCheck, a lightweight zoning lookup tool, and OpenCounter, a "one-stop-shop" for starting a business.
+We offer two products: OpenCounter, a "one-stop-shop" for starting a business, and ZoningCheck, a lightweight zoning lookup tool.
 By moving these functions online, OpenCounter makes important city services available 24/7, and helps cities become truly "business friendly.”

 ZoningCheck is the first effort of its kind to translate the language of the planning code into a format that citizens can easily understand.
 By calculating zoning clearances in a matter of seconds—instead of days—ZoningCheck helps entrepreneurs explore their options so they can find the perfect home for their next company.SEE HOW IT WORKS